-Opportunities Challenges Next Steps

-Procurement can be used as an We need to ensure that the Finalise and implement a procurement einstrument for our environmental advocacy for low carbon goods learning package, which includes education on

-and carbon ambitions, as a route supports the fundamental considerations of a procurement's contribution

-to our supply chain.
-We have procurement principles of to our Environmental Vision and Net Zero target.

-procurement networks where we transparency, equality of treatment

-can share ideas to help us develop and proportionality.

-low carbon procurement

-strategies.
-We need to increase knowledge

-and understanding of all staff

-making procurement decision on

-how to assess environmental

-impact of goods and services.

-Procurement can be used as an instrument for our environmental and carbon ambitions, as a route to our supply chain.
-We have procurement networks where we can share ideas to help us develop low carbon procurement Procurement can be used as an instrument for our environmental and carbon ambitions, as a route to our supply chain.
-We have procurement networks where we can share ideas to help us develop low carbon procurement strategies.
-We need to ensure that the advocacy for low carbon goods supports the fundamental procurement principles of transparency, equality of treatment and proportionality.
-We need to ensure that the advocacy for low carbon goods supports the fundamental procurement principles of transparency, equality of treatment and proportionality.
-We need to ensure that the advocacy for low carbon goods supports the fundamental procurement principles of transparency, equality of treatment and proportionality.
+Progress Opportunities Challenges Next Steps The need to consider the climate Procurement can be used as an We need to ensure that the Finalise and implement a procurement eand environmental impact of goods instrument for our environmental advocacy for low carbon goods learning package, which includes education on and services we purchase is and carbon ambitions, as a route supports the fundamental considerations of a procurement's contribution identified as a key milestone to to our supply chain.
+We have procurement principles of to our Environmental Vision and Net Zero target. achieving our net zero targets.
+Our procurement networks where we transparency, equality of treatment progress in the third year of can share ideas to help us develop and proportionality. implementation of our Carbon low carbon procurement Roadmap includes: - strategies.
+We need to increase knowledge and understanding of all staff Developing a new Procurement e- making procurement decision on learning package, which includes how to assess environmental sustainability considerations. impact of goods and services.
+Procurement templates updated to include guidance on considering the impacts on the environment of the goods, service and works being procured.